QGEEKS/Q-ETL/docs/index.md

 Download the latest release [here](https://github.com/QGEEKS/Q-ETL/releases).

 ---------
-<sup>1</sup> The Q-ETL project builds upon the work of the QGIS project (https://qgis.org).
-This project si not developed, endorsed by, or otherwise related to the QGIS project.
+<sup>1</sup> The Q-ETL project builds upon the work of the QGIS project ([https://qgis.org](https://qgis.org)).
+This project is not developed, endorsed by, or otherwise related to the QGIS project.